datasciencecampus/green-spaces/README.md

 # Green Spaces

 The Green Spaces project is a tool that can render GeoJSON polygons over aerial imagery and analyse pixels contained within the polygons.
-Its primary use case is to determine the vegetation coverage of residential gardens using aerial imagery stored in OSGB36 format tiles, although basic support is also present for Web Mercator.
+Its primary use case is to determine the vegetation coverage of residential gardens (defined as polygons in GeoJSON) using aerial imagery stored in OSGB36 format tiles, although basic support is also present for Web Mercator.
 The project background and methodology are explained in the Data Science Campus [report](https://datasciencecampus.ons.gov.uk/projects/green-spaces-in-residential-gardens/).

+Given its primary use case, the indices calculated are referred to as vegetation indices, but please note the indices are simply functions that accept an image (stored as colour tuple per pixel, forming a 3D numpy array) and return a 2D boolean array indicating a pixel's label.
+The analysis code then accumulates the percentage of `true` and `false` results per polygon to produce a percentage coverage per polygon.
+The indices are hence free to represent anything - if polygons represent buildings, an index could mark if pixels are roof tiles; if polygons are fields, an index could mark if pixels are bare earth; the only constraints are what can be detected at the pixel level given your available imagery.

 # Installation
-The tool has been developed to work on both Windows and MacOS.
+The tool has been developed to work on Windows, Linux and MacOS.
 To install:

 1. Please make sure Python 3.6 is installed and set at your path; it can be installed from the [Python release](https://www.python.org/downloads/release/python-360/) pages, selecting the *relevant installer for your operating system*.
 When prompted, please check the box to set the paths and environment variables for you and you should be ready to go.
 Python can also be installed as part of [Anaconda](https://www.anaconda.com/download/).